behnam/lytro-quicklook/README.md

 # Lytro "Quick Look" Plugin
 This is my experimental Quick Look plugin for Lytro images, so it's for Mac OS X only.
-It enables the Finders' Quick Look feature for shareable Light Field Pictures.
+It enables the Finders' Quick Look feature for shareable Light Field Picture files.

 ## Installation
 I've uploaded the source code here, as well as the generated binary *.qlgenerator for people who want to just want to use it, available at the downloads section.